michalzagrodzki/Netguru-Ruby-on-Rails-Workshops/README.md

 5. Add extra options to database.yml.
 Port and timeout options were specified.
 [Source](http://stackoverflow.com/questions/7689097/ruby-on-rails-how-can-i-edit-database-yml-for-postgresql)
 6. Change version of Devise.
 Previous version blocked performing db:migrate.
 7. Add bcrypt gem.
 This gem is required for encrypting passwords.
+8. In Rubymine go to Run/Edit Configurations .
+Go to Rails/Production, click tab Bundler and check box: 'Run the script in content of the bundle'.
+Do the same for Rails/Developoment, Rake/test, Rake/spec.
+After that go to Tools/Run Rake Task and select 'Reload rake task list'.
+It will load the rake tasks from within the projects libraries and gems.

 ### Issues solved: